MIT $100K Entrepreneurship Competition: Process

 Throughout the academic year, the teams take part in a process that includes industry and legal mentorship, multiple live judging rounds, prototyping and pitch workshops, expense accounts for venture development, networking events with sponsors and alumni, and the awarding of roughly US$300,000 in non-dilutive prize money.
+As of 2025, the MIT $100K runs multi-track contests culminating in a final pitch event, with participation guidelines and timelines updated annually on the official site.
+The competition runs three independent contests—Pitch, Accelerate, and Launch—across the academic year, culminating in a final pitch event.

 The competition started in 1990 as the $10K competition and continued to grow throughout the 1990s.
-In 1996 the $10K evolved into the $50K with $30K going to the winner and $10K to each of two runners-up.
+In 1996 the $10K evolved into the $50K, with $30K going to the winner and $10K to each of the two runners-up.
 In 2006, the $50K grant competition also added another aspect to the competition focused on business plans for low-income communities to complement the traditional business venture competition.
-Subsequently, the competition has rebranded itself with a bigger grant amount of $100K and is called as MIT $100K Pitch Contest.
+Subsequently, the competition has rebranded itself with a larger grant amount of $100K and is called the MIT $100K Pitch Contest.

 MIT $100K PITCH Contest

 The MIT $100K Pitch Contest is organized yearly by the MIT $100K organizing committee.
 Intended to provide a way for entrepreneurs with ideas to form teams, it is held in the fall.
-The contest is a warm-up event for the Executive Summary Contest, held in the winter, and the Business Plan Contest held in the spring.
-In the Elevator Pitch Contest, each contestant is given 60 seconds in front of a crowd to give their "elevator pitch" with the winner receiving a cash prize.
+The contest is a warm-up event for the Executive Summary Contest, held in the winter, and the Business Plan Contest, held in the spring.
+In the Elevator Pitch Contest, each contestant is given 60 seconds in front of a crowd to give their "elevator pitch," with the winner receiving a cash prize.
 This contest is open to the public.

 MIT $100K ACCELERATE Contest

 The MIT $100K ACCELERATE Contest replaced the MIT $100K Executive Summary Contest in 2011.
-It is held in the winter of academic year and is intended to help teams build a robust prototype for their start-up idea.
-Teams work on creating a demonstration of their idea over December and January, and the best selected are ACCELERATE Finale Show.
+It is held in the winter of the academic year and is intended to help teams build a robust prototype for their start-up idea.
+Teams work on creating a demonstration of their idea over December and January, and the best selected are the ACCELERATE Finale Show.
 MIT $100K provides resources and mentorship to help teams build their demonstrations, which will be reviewed by a panel of judges, with the winner receiving a cash prize.

 MIT $100K LAUNCH - Business Plan Contest

 The MIT $100K Launch Contest is the flagship of the MIT $100K Entrepreneurship Competition.
 In the spring, semi-finalists are selected from all business plan submissions.
 LAUNCH is the final contest in the $100K cycle.
-Participants present full-scale business plans for the chance to win a $100,000 Grand Prize.
+Participants present full-scale business plans for the chance to win a $100,000 grand prize.

 Winners - Business Plan Contest

 Notable companies formed through the competition

-Since its founding, the $100K Competition has helped launch more than 60 companies with an aggregate value of greater than $10.5 billion.
+Since its founding, the $100K Competition has helped launch more than 60 companies with an aggregate value of more than $10.5 billion.
 Prominent $100K alumni companies include Akamai, net.
 Genesis, and C-Bridge.